kevinmeunier/jquery-serialeffect/README.md

 jQuery serialeffect is shared for inspirational and development purpose, it has to be considered as a prototype due to several remaining bugs.
 Also, many optimizations have been implemented to improve performance (debounce event, requestAnimationFrame, check FPS, etc.), however, a lag effect can appears depending on the CPU/GPU performance.
 When the FPS are too low, jQuery serialeffect will automatically switch to words animation instead of letters.

-## Example
+## Demostration
 See the [project page](https://github.meunierkevin.com/jquery-serialeffect/) for a demonstration.
+The plugin can be also seen on [meunierkevin.com](https://www.meunierkevin.com).

 ## Compatibility & Performance